-Budgeted cost: £ 27, 540
+Budgeted cost: £ 30,000

 Activity Evidence that supports this approach Challenge number(s) addressed CPD to promote Quality First Teaching.
 SLT coaching staff with whole school and personal targets.
+All school staff trained in supporting children with Attachment Trauma and neurodivergent needs, within the classroom environment.
 EEF Guide to PP. Supporting the Attainment of Disadvantaged Pupils- 2015.
 1, 2 Curriculum Leaders overseeing subject areas, monitoring and guiding planning.
 Focus children in year groups for book scrutiny/ pupil voice.
 Children experience a broad and balanced curriculum.
 As above.
 1 TAs having regular CPD on how to support and promote children's learning and independence.
 As above.
 1, 2 Pre-teaching to promote increased technical vocabulary (PP, SEND, vulnerable and EAL).
 Ensuring interventions do not narrow the breadth of curriculum.
 Closing the Gap- Andrews, Robinson and Hutchinson.
 1

 Targeted phonics groups by trained TAs throughout the day.
 Children are exposed to a wide variety of high quality texts.
 EEF 2020- delivering approx. 5 months progress on average.
-1 Small tuition groups with experienced tutor known to the children.
+1 Small tuition groups with adult known to the children.
 Children identified from PP, vulnerable and teacher assessment.
 EEF 2020- delivering approx. 5 months progress on average.
 1 TAs working across year group supporting targeted children in class and through SEND directed interventions.
 TAs are well-trained in delivering specific interventions.
 EEF TA Interventions 'Interventions are likely to be particularly beneficial when the teaching assistants are experienced.
 1